nateritter/RoomSteals-API-docs/source/includes/_auth-query_string.md

 ## Query String

-Hotels For Hope uses a querystring username and password to allow access to the API.
-You can request Hotels For Hope API credentials by partnering with us and emailing [support](mailto:hello@hotelsforhope.com).
+RoomSteals uses a querystring username and password to allow access to the API.
+You can request RoomSteals API credentials by partnering with us and emailing [support](mailto:hello@roomsteals.com).

 The API credentials are expected in all API requests to the server in the querystring like the following: